ITCGA/LarGo/README.md

 Installation

-after install these dependencies:
+dependencies:
  * [GCC version 4.1 or larger] (http://gcc.gnu.org)
  * [MPICH version 1.4 or larger] (http://www.mpich.org)
+compile and install：
  make

 Parameters

- * 'k': size of k-mer (bp), odd number less than 127 ['23']
+ * 'k': size of k-mer (bp), odd number less than 127. ['23']
  * 'c': cutoff threshold for edges and k-melecules. ['0']
  * 'i': the dataset file in fasta format.
  * 'o': the directory for all the output files.